Scholarships

 For undergraduate students: Apply to 3–5 universities that offer automatic international merit scholarships (U of T Pearson if you are exceptional, UBC IMES, York, TMU, Concordia).
 Choose a program and province where the scholarship plus work income brings your out-of-pocket costs down to a manageable level.
 Supplement with 20 hours/week of work (earning CAD 1,300–1,600/month) and summer full-time employment.

 For Master's students: Contact 5–8 potential supervisors directly 6–12 months before your intended start, attach your CV and a specific research interest paragraph.
 Ask about RA funding availability.
-Apply to programs at both top-tier (with competitive funding) and mid-tier (with reliable RA positions) universities.
+Apply to programs at both leading (with competitive funding) and mid-tier (with reliable RA positions) universities.
 A funded RA position at the University of Manitoba is often more practically valuable than an unfunded acceptance at UBC.

 For PhD students: Research funding is the norm, not the exception, in STEM and social sciences at Canadian universities.
-Apply for Vanier (even if unlikely to win — the application sharpens your research proposal).
+Apply for Vanier (even if unlikely to win, the application sharpens your research proposal).
 Secure a supervisor with active NSERC or SSHRC funding.
-Most fully funded Canadian PhD students in STEM receive CAD 25,000–40,000/year in stipend — enough to live comfortably in smaller cities without additional work.
+Most fully funded Canadian PhD students in STEM receive CAD 25,000–40,000/year in stipend, enough to live comfortably in smaller cities without additional work.

 Popular fields of study in Canada